-$\UTF{\langle hex_number \rangle}$ Typeset a character whose character code is $\langle hex_number \rangle$ (in hexadecimal).
-This command is similar to \c number \rangle , but please remind remarks below.
+$\UTF\{\langle hex_number \rangle\}\$ Typeset a character whose character code is $\langle hex_number \rangle$ (in hexadecimal).
+This command is similar to \char"\langle hex_number \rangle, but please remind remarks below.

-■ Remarks Characters by \CID and \UTF commands are different from ordinary characters in the following points:
+Remarks Characters by \CID and \UTF commands are different from ordinary characters in the following points:

-- Always treated as JAchars. - Processing codes for supporting OpenType features (e.g., glyph replacement and kerning) by the luaotfload package is not performed to these characters.
+- · Always treated as JAchars. - Processing codes for supporting OpenType features (e.g., glyph replacement and kerning) by the luaotfload package is not performed to these characters. - ■Additional syntax of JFM The package luatexja-otf extends the syntax of JFM; the entries of chars table in JFM now allows a string in the form 'AJ1-xxx', which stands for the character whose CID number in Adobe-Japan1 is xxx.